dwestland/next-leaflet/README.md

 ## Notes from creating this repository

-**Start dev:**
+Installed react-leaflet-markercluster for MarkerCluster for Group of Markers

-Installed @react-leaflet/core
+Installed esri-leaflet-geocoder ???

-Installed leaflet-defaulticon-compatibility - Did not work

-Latitude and Longitude Distance
+**Latitude and Longitude Distance**

 One degree Latitude is about 69 miles or 364,000 feet at the equator.

 Decimals:

-0.1 = about 7 miles or 36,400 feet
+- 0.1 = about 7 miles or 36,400 feet
-0.01 = about 3,640 feet
+- 0.01 = about 3,640 feet
-0.01 = about 3,640 feet
+- 0.01 = about 3,640 feet
-0.001 = about 364 feet
+- 0.001 = about 364 feet
-0.0001 = about 36 feet
+- 0.0001 = about 36 feet

+**Start dev:**

 ```
 npm run dev